daemon1995/era_gaming_mods/Difficulty Mod/Readme.txt

 Visit Homepage: http://heroescommunity.com or http://wforum.heroes35.net for Updates.

 Changelog:
+1.0381
+- Stack Exp Rebalance option Illithids and Alhoons casts Hypnothize with attacks by Archer
+- removed ACM saved variables

 1.038
+- Growth Beyond 4000 now shows real value of stacks on adventure map.
+You can customize limits in erm file up to 1 million.
-- Added compatibility with LotS mod
+- Added future compatibility with LotS mod
 - New difficulty levels are now availble when LotS mod is enabled
-- Growth Beyond 4000 now shows real value of stacks on adventure map.
-You can customize limits in file up to 1 million

 Changelog:
 1.036